 - Mid-size business with 10–100 employees – off-the-shelf solutions are too expensive or overkill

-- Manufacturing with non-standard processes that don't fit SAP or 1C templates
+- Manufacturing with non-standard processes that don't fit ready-made system templates

 - Deep integration needed with local services: banking APIs, shipping providers, tax reporting